 Product Description

-High resolution.
-Detection limit of NovaTestTM P100 reaches a level of 1 ppt (benzene).
+Sensitive.
+Detection limit of NovaTestTM P100 reaches a level of sub-ppb.
+See my texts above

-Wide application.
-NovaTestTM P100 can work efficiently on more than 50 VOCs.

-Quick response.
-NovaTestTM P100 can analyze 26 VOCs effectively within 15 minutes.
+Rapid.
+NovaTestTM P100 can analyze tens of VOCs effectively within as fast as several minutes.

-Excellent anti-interference performance.
+Stable.
 The auto-cleaning set-up prevents NovaTestTM P100 from any interference of residual samples.

-Immediate Separation and Analysis.
-Coeluted peaks on the 1D chromatography can be separated and analyzed in 2D column immediately.
+Powerful.
+Coeluted peaks from the first-dimensional column can be further separated and analyzed in 2D columns.

-Extension capability.
-The number of 2D columns can be increased significantly, and the detector is removable and updatable for future iterations.
+Reconfigurable.
+The number and the properties of the second-dimensional columns can be reconfigured.
+The corresponding detectors are replaceable and upgradable

-Outstanding multi-functional compatibility.
-Either of the 2D systems can be used separately for 1D detection and analysis.
+I stopped here.

 How to set up NovaTestTM P100 Portable GC